Daniel (department store)

-W. J. Daniel & Company Limited, trading as Daniel, is an English department store chain and Royal Warrant holder, with its flagship store situated in central Windsor.
-It was established in 1901 by Walter James Daniel, and is privately owned.
+W. J. Daniel & Company Limited, trading as Daniel, is an English department store situated in central Windsor.
+A former Royal Warrant holder to the Queen Elizabeth II, it was established in 1901 by Walter James Daniel and is privately owned.

 The store is the largest department store in Windsor and also contains three restaurants, including Heidi and Foggs.
 While the store did used to contain a YO!
-Sushi., this was shut down and replaced at some point in 2024.
-The space is now inhabited by the "Cattle Grid" steak restaurant, which uniquely remains open after Daniel itself has closed.
+Sushi., this was shut down and replaced in 2024.
+The space is now inhabited by the "Cattle Grid" steak restaurant.